Welcome to my honest review of Empower Network, where I’m about to share my true experiences!

 Today, I’m not as bitter about losing $1K with Empower Network as I used to be.

 Because I’ve found other affiliate marketing avenues to recoup that money.

 However, it will serve as a very expensive lesson on not to fall for “shiny objects” in the future, especially overpriced ones.

-But it still doesn’t excuse the fact that David Wood, David Sharpe, and top their affiliates (aka Wolves in Sheep’s clothing) exploited newbies for “their” own financial gains.
+But it still doesn’t excuse the fact that Wood, Sharpe, and their top affiliates (aka Wolves in Sheep’s clothing) exploited newbies for “their” own gains.